S-0963

 Plain Language

-Deployers must complete an impact assessment for each high-risk AI system before deployment and update it at least annually and within 90 days of any intentional and substantial modification.
-The assessment must cover system purpose, algorithmic discrimination risk analysis with mitigation steps, input/output data categories, performance metrics and limitations, transparency measures, and post-deployment monitoring safeguards.
-A single assessment may cover comparable systems, and assessments completed for other laws that are reasonably similar in scope satisfy this requirement.
+Deployers must complete an impact assessment before deploying each high-risk AI system, and repeat it at least annually and within 90 days of any intentional and substantial modification.
+The assessment must cover: system purpose and deployment context, algorithmic discrimination risk analysis and mitigation, data inputs and outputs, customization data, performance metrics, transparency measures, and post-deployment monitoring safeguards.
+A single assessment may cover comparable systems, and an assessment completed under another law satisfies this requirement if substantially similar in scope.
 All impact assessments and records must be retained for at least three years after final deployment.
-Separately, deployers must conduct an annual review of each deployed system to confirm it is not causing algorithmic discrimination.
-The small deployer exemption in subsection (F) applies.
+Additionally, deployers must conduct at least annual reviews to verify that deployed systems are not causing algorithmic discrimination.
+Small deployers meeting the subsection (F) criteria are exempt.

 Statutory Text